More about Michaelina Wautier

 Here is what Wikipedia says about Michaelina Wautier

 Michaelina Wautier, also Woutiers (1604–1689), was a painter from the Southern Netherlands.
-Only since the turn of the 21st century has her work been recognized as that of an outstanding female Baroque artist, her works having been previously attributed to male artists, especially her brother Charles.
+Only since the turn of the 21st century has her work been recognized as that of the outstanding female artist of Flemish Baroque painting, her works having been previously attributed to male artists, especially her brother Charles.

 Wautier was noted for the variety of subjects and genres that she worked in.
 This was unusual for female artists of the time who were more often restricted to smaller paintings, generally portraits or still-lifes.